How To Stake Ethereum

 Ethereum is an open-source, public, blockchain-based distributed computing platform featuring smart contract (scripting) functionality.
 It was created by VitalikButerin and released as open-source on July 30th, 2015.
 In its most basic form, Ethereum is a decentralized, peer-to-peer computing platform that can be used for a wide range of applications.
 It uses cryptography to secure the network, prevent fraud and tampering, and control the creation of new currency units or tokens.

 What is Ethereum?
-Ethereum was created in late 2014, with the initial aim of becoming a platform that would power the next generation of the internet.
-The idea behind Ethereum is to build a platform that is capable of running smart contracts, decentralized applications (dapps) that are not controlled by any centralized authority.
+Ethereum was created in late 2014, with the initial aim of becoming a platform that would power the next generation of the Internet.
+The idea behind Ethereum is to build a platform that is capable of running smart contracts, and decentralized applications (apps) that are not controlled by any centralized authority.
 Smart contracts are computer programs that are executed on a blockchain network, without the need for a central server.
 In this article, we will review some of the more prominent features of Ethereum.

 Why Stake Your Ethereum?